 Care for the loved one.

-This ministry provides fellowship and stimulation for people who have memory loss due to Alzheimer’s, dementia, Parkinsons, or stroke.
+The Respite Ministry at FUMC Montgomery exists to provide a place of love, fellowship and stimulating activities for people living with various memory loss diseases, such as Alzheimer’s, dementia, Parkinson’s, or stroke.
 Trained professionals and volunteers provide supervision, lead activities, and serve a nutritious lunch.
 Participants have the opportunity to socialize with others while enjoying a variety of stimulating activities:

 - Music and Dance